Kojokanabs/Sample_work/README.md

-This is about personal work on python
+This is about personal work on python.